ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - **2023:** In 2023, the infection rate reached its lowest point at 0.000, indicating no reported infections during that year.
 This suggests a remarkable achievement in controlling the spread of COVID-19, possibly due to high vaccination coverage, effective public health interventions, and the development of immunity within the population.

 Overall, the data demonstrates a trend of declining infection rates over the years, reflecting successful efforts in controlling the spread of COVID-19 and mitigating its impact on public health.

 ## 3. Likelihood of Infection By Months of Year

-To gain highlight the varying levels of transmission of COVID-19 across different months, with peaks and troughs reflecting fluctuations in infection rates over time the following SQL query was developed and executed.
+To highlight the varying levels of transmission of COVID-19 across different months, reflecting fluctuations in infection rates over time, the following SQL query was developed and executed:
-In the query, the "month_number" column was extracted which was later on used for sorting the "month" column for effective visualization.

 ```sql
 SELECT